ucb-rit/savio-training-containers-2021/containers.md

  - Build a Docker image and convert
     - Convenient if you already have a Docker build file
  - Build from Singularity definition file
-    - Bootstrap from another Singularity container or non-Docker base OS
+    - Bootstrap from another Singularity container, Docker image, or supported base OS
     - Alows extra customization with directives

 # Building a Docker container